eclipse-archived/ceylon-lang.org/documentation/1.0/reference/repository/index.md

 - The **central repository**, which is going to be located at `http://modules.ceylon-lang.org/repo` and will contain every published Ceylon module.

-When looking for a Ceylon module, the tools will use these standard repositories in the order they are listed above.
+Normally, when looking for a Ceylon module, the tools will use these standard repositories in the order they are listed above.
+The exact order of lookup and the way you can change it is described in the section on [tool configuration](../tool/config).

 ## Legacy repositories